 Components Aspects Analytical Methods

 Physical Design Criteria Design audit

 Code Laws and regulations Document analysis

-Content Meanings Content analysis
+Content Meaning or image Content audit

-Table 1.
-Lessig's layer as applied in physical space.
+Tabel 1.
+Lessig's layer as applied in physical space

-3. Results and discussion
+3. Results and Discussions

 3.1.
-Physical layer
+Phyisical Layer

-The physical layer includes aesthetics/style [11], safety, and convenience.
-Bekasi City has no a book of street outdoor advertisement guidelines for the reference of this study.
-Because of its negative impacts of outdoor advertisement, there should be some criteria to assess an advertisement proposal.
-This study borrows the guidelines of NSW Department Planning and Environment [13] to get the design criteria to assess advertisement on the research area.
-There are many advertisement billboards have been erected on edge or around the street space as seen in figure 2 The brief analysis of advertisement billboards based on those criteria are seen in table 2.
+Bekasi City has no a book of street outdoor advertisement guidelines.
+Because of its impacts, there should be some criteria to assess a advertisement proposal.
+This study borrows the guidelines of NSW Department Planning and Enivironment [13] to get the design criteria to assess advertisement on the research area.
+There are many advertisement billboards have been erected on the street space as seen in figure 2 The brief analysis of advertisement billboards based on those criteria are seen in table 2.